-3.04C(1) The National League Grievance Appeal Committee shall hear appeals from individuals/ teams suspended for a period of 12 months or more by the Local, District/Area or Sectional League Grievance Appeal Committee.
+3.04C(1) The National League Suspension Group (Chair and Vice Chair of the USTA League Committee and Chair of the National League Regulation Subcommittee) serves as the National League Grievance Appeal Committee and shall hear appeals from individuals/teams suspended for a period of 12 months or more by a Local, District/Area, or Sectional League Grievance Appeal Committee.
 Upon receipt of an appeal of the decision of the Grievance Appeal Committee, the National League Grievance Appeal Committee shall act promptly to resolve the appeal.